 - Select the integration you want to import projects from.

 - On the integrations ticket tab, toggle Auto-import all projects if you want to automatically import all projects for that integration.
-You can also use the Import column to select specific projects to import.
+Use the Import column to select specific projects to import.

 - View all imported ticket projects

-- Create new or edit existing delivery configurations
+- Create new or edit existing ticket configurations

-Note: Manage delivery configuration permission does not allow the user to access the integrations list or integration details.
-They will not be able to import additional ticket projects or delete ticket projects that have already been imported.
+Note: Manage delivery configuration permission does not let you access the integrations list or integration details.
+You cannot import additional ticket projects or delete ticket projects that have already been imported.

-Once you have imported the projects, you need to set the project’s delivery configurations.
-Flow uses these configurations to calculate the delivery metrics.
+Once you have imported the projects, set the project’s ticket configurations.
+Flow uses these configurations to calculate the ticket metrics.

-Note: To configure your ticket projects, you will need to access the configuration wizard.
-You can access the wizard from the integrations page or the integrations detail page.
-To access the integrations detail page, click on the integration name., You can then edit or create new configurations for a particular project.
+Note: To configure your ticket projects, you need to access the configuration wizard.
+Access the wizard from the integrations page or the integrations detail page.
+To access the integrations detail page, click on the integration name.
+You can then edit or create new configurations for a particular project.
 From there, the process is the same.
 Here, we access the configuration wizard from the integrations page.

 To get to the configuration wizard:

 - On the integrations page, select an integration associated with a supported ticket vendor.
 Click View Tickets.